 The week before the big day isn’t for learning new concepts; it’s for stabilizing your world.
 Last-minute chaos is fuel for anxiety.

-1. Map Your Routine: Don't leave anything to chance.
-Decide what you’re eating, what you’re wearing, and exactly how you’re getting to the test center.
+- Map Your Routine: Decide what you’re eating, what you’re wearing, and exactly how you’re getting to the test center.

-2. Prioritize Sleep: It’s tempting to pull an all-nighter, but sleep deprivation mimics the symptoms of anxiety.
-Aim for 7–8 hours.
-Your memory recall will thank you.
+- Prioritize Sleep: It’s tempting to pull an all-nighter, but sleep deprivation mimics the symptoms of anxiety.
+Aim for 7 to 8 hours.
+This helps with memory recall.

-3. Simulated Exams: Take timed practice tests.
-You need to get your body used to the "feel" of the clock.
+- Simulated Exams: Take timed practice tests.
+You need to get your body used to the pace of the clock.

-4. Review Errors: Don’t just celebrate what you got right.
+- Review Errors: Don’t just celebrate what you got right.
 Look at your mistakes.
-Treating them like a puzzle to be solved—rather than a personal failure—takes the sting out of them.
+Treating them like a puzzle to be solved, rather than a personal failure, makes them less intimidating.

 Game Day: The Morning of the High-Stakes Test